 References

 With a major part of my time devoted to guitar restoring and research, I have never been - and in all likelihood will never be - a very productive guitar-maker.
-Still, there is a good number of records, videos and audio samples out there, which incidentally feature some of my guitars.
+Still, there is a good number of records, videos and audio samples out there, which feature some of my guitars.

 The excellent Austrian musician Pierre Pitzl playing one of my guitars after Koch.
 This guitar and a second one of the same type are also featured on some of his records (see below).